Hadoop-bigdata/hadoop-study/hw1.md

 	docker exec -ti hadoop-master bash
 <br></br>
-### 1.3 restart hadoop cluster on 3 virtural machine
+### 1.3 restart hadoop cluster on 3 virtual machine
-Now we are in the hadoop-master machine (container), and then we need to tell the master we want to start the hadoop cluster and connect all 3 manchine together:
+Now we are in the hadoop-master machine (container), and then we need to tell the master we want to start the hadoop cluster and connect all 3 machine together:

 	./start-hadoop.sh